The Franchising Model Basics

 In this age, it is better to err on the side of caution, even if that puts a larger financial toll on the franchise.
 This makes it critical to have a flexible model and anticipate multiple operating environments.

 Since operating models are distributed from the franchisor, it is their responsibility to adopt new operating models to reflect the new reality.
 They must carefully communicate these changes and how customer interactions should look like moving forward.
 Additionally, developing a uniform cleaning policy and a standard response to a possible exposure also requires effective communication.

 In the first years of operating a franchise, the costs of supporting franchisees typically exceed revenue from royalties and fees.
 New franchises will face the challenge of building enough capital to cover the infrastructure needed to support their franchisees.
 This includes support for marketing, accounting, and operation.

-Franchisors should be aware of these costs and know how much franchisee units they can afford to operate at a loss or breaking even.
+Franchisors should be aware of these costs and know how many franchisee units can afford to operate at a loss or break even.
 They should be cautious of expansion and should consolidate franchisees if necessary.
 It is better to maintain the same level of support for fewer franchisees than to provide weak support for more franchisees.

 10. Retaining and Recruiting the Right Franchisees

-In building a franchise network, franchisors will build strong relationships with some franchisees and weak relationships with others.
+In building a franchise network, franchisors will build strong relationships with some franchisees and weak relationships.
 They must ensure that franchisees with whom they maintain strong relationships continue to be supported through the current health crisis.

-Franchises should be wary of recruiting new franchisees to quickly recoup losses.
-Without proper due diligence, the franchisee may be poorly run and it may divert support from successful franchisees.
+Franchises should be wary of recruiting new franchisees to recoup losses quickly.
+Without proper due diligence, the franchisee may be poorly run, and it may divert support from successful franchisees.
 Building a team of happy franchisees will provide invaluable feedback that is needed more than ever.